horagong/CarND-Capstone/README.md

 # Self Driving Car System Integration

-## ROS install on mac
+## ROS native installation on mac
 This project runs with ROS.
 Usually ROS is installed on Linux.
 So we can use linux VM in mac.
-But when I started this project on VM, I realized that it was so slow that installing on mac nativly would be better.
+But when I started this project on VM, I realized that it was so slow that installing on mac natively would be better.

-ROS can be [installed on mac](http://wiki.ros.org/kinetic/Installation/OSX/Homebrew/Source), but they say, "This is a work in progress!
+ROS can be [installed on mac](http://wiki.ros.org/kinetic/Installation/OSX/Homebrew/Source) and there is a [script](https://github.com/mikepurvis/ros-install-osx) for it.
+But ROS page say, "This is a work in progress!
 It really won't work right now..."

-However, I could run this project with ROS natively installed on mac with a few change.
+When I tested turtlesim and simple_arm packages after installing, it didn't work as they said.
+However, I could run the packages as well as this project with a few changes.
 * Shared libraries were installed with the suffix '.so' not '.dylib'.
 Change the suffix.
-* close_half_closed_sockets() in rosmaster/util.py uses TCP_INFO which is not supported on mac.
+* close_half_closed_sockets() in rosmaster/util.py uses TCP_INFO which is not implemented on mac.
 Just comment out this function.

+For this project, you also need to install some msg packages like Dataspeed msg.

 ## System Architecture
 This system has three main parts.